The line between Irish Legend and Irish Myth has often been blurred, especially as is the rebelling of heroic men and their deeds.

 This battle was a major turning point as it finally subjugated the Norse presence in Ireland who were henceforth considered subordinate to the Kingships of Ireland.
 Their military threat had been ended and they retreated to the urban centres of Dublin, Waterford, Limerick, Wexford, and Cork.

 Brian Boru and his 2 bodyguards.
-Flag and base not supplied
+Weapons and base supplied.
+Flag not supplied